 They will also make sure that you choose your own meals and eat what you feel you can, given any treatment side effects such as nausea.
 They will also ensure that you have pain relief when you need it.
 They can encourage friends and relatives to visit for short periods depending on how you feel at that time.

 Other tasks can include housework, laundry and help in looking after pets as well as liaising with your GP and Oncologist.

-Read more about Live-in Care provided by Advinia by clicking here.
+Read more about Live in Care provided by Advinia by visiting our Live in Care guide.